ALTIBASE/Documents/Manuals/Altibase_7.2/eng/General Reference-2.The Data Dictionary.md

 ##### LAST_DDL_TIME

-This is the most recent time at which a DDL statement was used to make changes to a stored procedure.
+The last time DDL was used to make changes to a stored procedure.

 #### Reference Table